-We have audited the financial statements of the governmental activities, the business-type activities, and each major fund of Lake Don Pedro Community Services District as of and for the year ended June 30, 2017, which collectively comprise Lake Don Pedro Community Services District's basic financial statements and have issued our report thereon dated November 18, 2017.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the governmental activities, the business-type activities, and each major fund of Lake Don Pedro Community Services District as of and for the year ended June 30, 2018, which collectively comprise Lake Don Pedro Community Services District's basic financial statements and have issued our report thereon dated December 19, 2018.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the State Controller's Minimum Audit Requirements for California Special Districts.